 Swiss mortgages are always given in Swiss Francs.
 Duration can be 5 to 30 years for loans of up to 80% and 35 years for those up to 60%.
 However, the mortgage must be paid back before you are 70.

-Interest rates are approximately 2.5% (2010), although this is variable based on your mortgage.
+Interest rates are under 1% (2019), although this is variable based on your mortgage.
 It may be easier to arrange your mortgage in your home country, although you will then have to pay currency exchange fees.
 In addition, Swiss interest rates are some of the lowest in the world, so it might be preferable to obtain your mortgage in Switzerland, especially if your income is going to be in Swiss Francs.

 Try to obtain a number of different offers (approximately three) before choosing a bank or insurance company, as there is strong competition between the different providers.